Colombia

-Whatever you THINK you know about Colombia, you are probably wrong.
+Whatever you THINK you know about Colombia South America, you are probably wrong.
 I know I was.

 When I first hit the road back in 2017 Colombia was firmly on my countries to avoid list.
 But as I was working in a Guatemalan hostel for several months every traveler who came into the hostel who had been traveling north when asked what their favorite country was answered the same thing, Colombia.
 So when an opportunity came up that took me to Bogota I jumped at the chance.

-Colombia is one of the most biodiverse, beautiful, friendly, and just all-round incredible places on this earth.
+Columbia South America is one of the most biodiverse, beautiful, friendly, and just all-around incredible places on this earth.
 Colombia is so much more than narcos and political unrest.
 Trust me when I say Colombia should be at the top of your places to visit list.
 The only problem is once you have fallen in love with Colombia it’s hard to get excited about any other country in quite the same way.

 Colombia is a country in South America.
 It has borders with Venezuela, Brazil, Peru, and Ecuador.

-Colombia is one of the most bio-diverse countries in the world, mountains rainforests, deserts, coffee farms, and some of the vibrant culture in the world.
+Columbia South America is one of the most bio-diverse countries in the world, mountains rainforests, deserts, coffee farms, and some of the vibrant culture in the world.
+So if you ask me when is the best time to visit Columbia, it actually depends on where you’re going and what weather that you expect.

 Although Bogota is most peoples starting or ending point, by far the most popular city is Medellin.
 Most travelers spend a few nights in Bogota and the rest of their time exploring the rest of the country.